 Dr. Alvim's research interests included diversity and multiculturalism with a focus on religious convictions in public higher education, the integration of faith and learning, moral dialogues and respectful conversations as pedagogy for student development and formation, and the internationalization of higher education.
 He received the Walsh Faculty Scholar Award, which allowed him to recently write and publish an article in the spring 2021 issue of, Growth: The Journal of the Association for Christians in Student Development.

 Dr. Peets holds a professional clinical counselor license with supervisory status in Ohio and a diverse mediation certification from the university of Akron.
-She has a PhD in counseling and human development services from Penn State University, and an MA, master of arts in marriage and family therapy from the University of Akron, as well as BLS from Viterbo College.
+She has a PhD in counseling and human development services from Kent State University, and an MA, master of arts in marriage and family therapy from the University of Akron, as well as BLS from Viterbo College.
 Dr. Peets, has extensive professional experience in counseling, a variety of populations and mental health diagnosis, as well as teaching in both mental health and child development programs.

 In her current role at Walsh University, Dr. Peets, now only teaches several of the clinical mental health courses, but also serves as the coordinator of clinical mental health practice and co- director of the COPE in the Community Program, a grant effort that focuses on interprofessional collaboration and student support trainings to better address the behavioral health needs of our community.
 Okay.
 In today's agenda, first, we'll share some information about Walsh University and the online experience in the counseling program.